 It’s difficult for any portfolio to avoid altogether the challenges and uncertainties that come with inflation.
 Investors should aim to hedge against inflation instead of avoiding it entirely.
 The right hedging strategy can help your portfolio weather the storm.

-For accredited investors, farmland investing offers unique advantages as an inflation hedge.
+For individuals meeting the accredited investor qualifications, farmland investing offers unique advantages as an inflation hedge.
 When you invest in farmland, you include a unique asset that shares similarities with agricultural commodities, real estate, and even precious metals.

 Farmland increases in value when agricultural products increase in value since the underlying land becomes more valuable.
 This makes farmland well-suited to retain value over time, even during recessions.
 After all, people will always need to eat.
 Farmland investing is one of the most stable real estate options around and consistently gaining value on average since the 1990s.